Spi230492/MDS608_Group6/Week1.md

 CPD Rating:Low
 Justification: If a data scientist intends to work in financial data science or FinTech, earning a master's degree in finance could help them increase their understanding of financial systems and quantitative finance.
 Although this might lead to more specialized job pathways, it's a less straightforward path than technical data science capabilities, so it's only moderately relevant unless they want to work in finance.

+WEEK 1

+TASK 4

+A computing professional must represent his profession by maintaining high standards of commitment, integrity, responsibility, and accountability.

+Discuss the following situations and evaluate if the computer professionals have maintained higher standards of commitment, integrity, responsibility, and accountability.

+1) A data science team have signed a contract with a client to deliver software on a specific date.
+The team has failed to meet the deadline and the client lost money for pushing the deadline further.

+If a team agrees to a deadline, they’re responsible for managing their work to meet the target.
+The missing deadline shows a lack of commitment to the client.
+If the team faced problems that led to the delay, they should inform the client straight away.
+Also, explained the situation and offered practical solutions.
+And, keeping this information to themselves could seem like they’re hiding something or not being clear.
+Also, the team should have communicated those challenges with the client in advance, providing updates and offering alternatives.
+Thus, the team is responsible for managing their time and resources to meet the deadline.
+If the team fails to do so it demonstrates a lack of proper management.
+The client relies on the team's expertise to fulfill the contract terms.
+When, the team failed to meet the deadline due to internal mismanagement.
+They should take full accountability for the situation.
+They should also take responsibility and offer to make things right, such as compensating the client for their losses or providing additional support to minimize the impact of the delay.

+2) A data science team has delivered a project to a client with the source code.
+The team asked the client to review the code and report back if he finds anything unusual.

+By giving the client the source code, the team shows transparency and collaborative.
+However, the responsibility for making sure the code works and is free of major issues still falls on them.
+Also, letting the client review the code shifts that responsibility and can seem like the team isn't fully committed to delivering a complete product.
+The clients expect teams to

+have tested and reviewed the product before delivery, so asking the client to do it puts an unfair load on them.
+Hence, team should have ensured the software was correct and complete through internal reviews and quality assurance before delivering it.

+3) An AI team has received two similar datasets from two clients to build a prediction model.
+The team decided to train one model in both datasets without telling the clients that their dataset is being used to train other models.

+In this scenario, the team failed to fully meet the client’s expectations.
+The client expects their data to be used exclusively for their project and not shared with others without their consent.
+Though, the team lacked transparency by not disclosing how the data was being used, which is unethical and unprofessionalism.
+Also, the team is responsible for using the data in a way that aligns with the client consents and using data for another client’s model without permission is a breach of trust.
+To end with, if the clients will know that their data was shared without their consent.
+Then, the team will be responsible for the breach, potentially damaging their reputation and exposing them to legal consequences.